cyber-prophet/bostrom-journal/BostromJournal001.md

 Each hero runs his own node of go-cyber.

-On GitHub there is an informative [manual](https://github.com/cybercongress/go-cyber/blob/main/docs/ultimate-commands-guide.md) on how to use go-cyber cli.
+On GitHub there is an informative [manual](https://github.com/cybercongress/go-cyber/blob/main/docs/ultimate-commands-guide.md) on how to use go-cyber CLI.

 ### cyb.ai [~](QmSDCFfY1S2UxoDkhbAtFbnm2vp97eefNyb5NQKpXENwDj)